U.S. Energy Trade Dashboard

 The U.S. Energy Trade Dashboard is a data visualization tool that provides enhanced user experience to U.S. exporters and energy industry stakeholders.
 This tool was developed by the International Trade Administration (ITA) Office of Energy & Environmental Industries and is intended to help businesses, researchers, and policymakers obtain insights on annual U.S. country-level trade data in various energy sectors and sub-sectors.

-Sector and sub-sector groupings have been made based on analysis of 324 unique 10-digit Schedule B export classifications and 536 unique 10-digit Harmonized Tariff Schedule (HTS) import classifications within the energy sector.
+Based on input from industry and changes made at the World Customs Organization in 2022 to the Harmonized System, the Dashboard has been expanded to include greater product coverage and more granularity in sector and sub-sector groupings.
+Sector and sub-sector groupings have been made based on analysis of 377 unique 10-digit Schedule B export classifications and 584 unique 10-digit Harmonized Tariff Schedule (HTS) import classifications within the energy sector.
 They are intended to provide stakeholders with more targeted industry definitions than those that are based upon higher 6-digit Schedule B or HTS aggregations.
 The Office of Energy & Environmental Industries makes every effort to continuously assess and validate this list of Schedule B and HTS classifications, which are drawn from the more than 19,000 individual product classifications in the broader Harmonized System.
 Users should be aware of the limitations of these sector groupings, which may lead to underreporting or overreporting based upon included or excluded codes.

 Click below for a complete list of export (Schedule B) and import (HTS) codes, sector concordances, and geographic concordances.